getify/Functional-Light-JS/ch3.md

 }
 ```

 Now, imagine we'd like take a list of numbers and add a certain number to each of them.
-We'll use the `map(..)` utility built into JS arrays.
+We'll use the `map(..)` (see Chapter 9) utility built into JS arrays:

 ```js
 [1,2,3,4,5].map( function adder(val){